-If you have siblings, your family can save money by purchasing high-quality dorm room essentials you can then pass on to your brothers or sisters when they head off to school.
+If you have siblings, your family can save money by purchasing high-quality dorm room essentials you can then pass on to them when they head off to school.
 Higher-quality products typically last longer, so if you take care of them, your siblings can use them as well.

 But while buying higher-quality appliances and electronics can be an excellent way for your family to save money long-term, you might want to take some things to your apartment once you graduate.
-Talk to your parents upfront about what you plan to pass on and what you want to keep so there’s no confusion or resentment later on.
-Just know that, depending on your agreement with your parents, you may end up paying for anything you want to keep.
+Talk to your parents upfront about what you plan to pass on and what you want to keep so there’s no confusion or resentment later.
+Just know that you may end up paying for anything you want to keep, depending on your agreement with your parents.